Green0-0/Discord-LLM-OLD/README.md

 - Debug/repair commands
 - Quick_create_character to make a character without modals
 - Changed edit_properties to config, may tabulate the modal in a future update to add more options
+- Removed the need for a guild text file, now the bot should theoretically work when added to multiple guilds
+- Auxilary improvements